rohinlengade/Traffic_Sign_classifier/ReadME.md

 The model is trained and successfully classifies the traffic signs.

-Later on, to analyse the performance, Images other than the onces in the german traffic signs dataset are used.
+Later on, to analyse the performance, Images other than the ones in the german traffic signs dataset are used.